- What is a health science center?

-A. Students admitted to the traditional, second degree, or select B.S.N. program must be full-time students.
+A. Students admitted to the Traditional or Second Degree B.S.N. program must be full-time students.
 Those admitted to the RN-to-B.S.N. and M.S.N. programs will follow a curriculum that can be adapted to their work schedule in many cases and have the option of choosing a full-time or part-time schedule.

 Q. If I want to attend Texas A&M University to complete my prerequisite courses, what should I list as a major since nursing is not a choice for freshmen entry?

 A. Students may select any major at Texas A&M University, however, the degree plan for the major should be flexible enough to allow the student to complete the required nursing prerequisite courses.
 Suggested majors include: Public Health, Allied Health, Kinesiology, Nutrition, Psychology, Sociology, Management, Community Health, or Forensic & Investigative Sciences.
 Many students elect to finish a first degree before applying to the College of Nursing so it is important to select a major that aligns with your interests and future career goals.

 Q. Can I earn the Aggie Ring if I attend the Health Science Center?

 A. Every student that receives a Texas A&M University diploma will be eligible to receive an Aggie Ring.
 Many of our students will be eligible to order, receive and wear their ring before they officially graduate.
 In some cases, like the RN-to-B.S.N., the students will not be able to pick up their ring until they graduate and their degree is officially conferred (on commencement day).
 A timeline for order and delivery of rings may be found by visiting the Aggie Network website.

 Q. Am I allowed to repeat coursework to improve my grade?
 How will repeated courses be averaged in to my GPA?

 A. Students may repeat a course, however, both grades earned will be used in the calculation of the GPA.